Ronnie-personal/identity-for-all/B2C/README.md

 2. Sign-in using the button on the top-left corner.
 3. Select the **List Azure Blob** button on the navigation bar to access shared document or photos.
 4. Select the **Show Profile** or **Edit Profile** button on the navigation bar to work with user profile.
-5. Select the **Close Account** button on the navigation bar if you need to delete user account.
+5. Select the **Close Account** button on the navigation bar if you need to delete your user account.

-> :information_source: Did the sample not work for you as expected?
-Then please reach out to us using the [GitHub Issues](../../../../issues) page.

-> :information_source: if you believe your issue is with the B2C service itself rather than with the sample, please file a support ticket with the B2C team by following the instructions [here](https://docs.microsoft.com/azure/active-directory-b2c/support-options).

-## We'd love your feedback!

-Were we successful in addressing your learning objective?
-Consider taking a moment to [share your experience with us](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR73pcsbpbxNJuZCMKN0lURpUOU5PNlM4MzRRV0lETkk2ODBPT0NBTEY5MCQlQCN0PWcu).

 ## About the code